sharwell/developer.rackspace.com/docs/files/samples/get_object_temp_url.rst

   # First, you'll need to set the "temp url key" on your Account.
 This is an
   # arbitrary secret shared between Cloud Files and your application that's
   # used to validate temp url requests.
+You only need to do this once.

   account = client.account
   account.meta_temp_url_key = 'super secret squirrels'
   account.save

-  # You only need to do that once!
-Then, when you want to generate temp urls,
+  # Then, when you want to generate temp urls, pass it to the Fog::Storage
-  # pass it to the Fog::Storage constructor as ":rackspace_temp_url_key":
+  # constructor as ":rackspace_temp_url_key":

   @client = Fog::Storage.new(
     :provider => 'rackspace',